 The CCA is administered by a single, independent federal agency, the Australian Competition and Consumer Commission (ACCC).
 The ACCC includes the Australian Energy Regulator (AER), which regulates Australia’s national energy market.
-The ACCC currently employs about 800 full-time staff and has budgeted to decrease its staff to about 745 in 2012–2013.
+The ACCC currently employs about 798 full-time staff and has budgeted to slightly increase its staff to about 802 in 2013–2014.
 The current chairperson of the ACCC is Rod Sims, who succeeded Graeme Samuel on 1 August 2011.
 Rod Sims has stated that his priorities for his term as chairperson include closer scrutiny of acquisitions of non-controlling stakes in businesses and the pursuit of strategic litigation where the outcome may be less predictable (as evidenced by the ACCC’s appeal against the Metcash decision, discussed below).
-In September 2012, Rod Sims indicated that the ACCC’s current competition priorities are the online economy, cartels and misuse of market power and other anti-competitive conduct, particularly in concentrated markets.
 Rod Sims also made it clear that mergers and acquisitions in concentrated markets will be subject to close scrutiny and that the ACCC will ‘take a long hard look’ at mergers that reduce the number of key players in a market from three to two.

 The ACCC actively investigates possible breaches of the CCA and is a regular litigator.

 The ACCC may accept court-enforceable undertakings (remedies) to address concerns it may have about potential breaches of the CCA.